maniadel/hubiquitus4java/README.md

 Recently, Hubiquitus added three components : HTwitterAPI-1.1, HFacebook and HInstagram.
 That can be used independently, with a simple client.

-The "Bots" folder content five sample bots :
+The "Bots" folder content five samples bots :

 * TwitterBot allows to retrive data from twitter and post a tweets
 * HFacebookBot allows to retrive data from facebook